googlearchive/blaze_compiler/README.md

 ## Access Control

 The schema portion of the rules YAML file is for denoting integrity constraints.
 Read/write access is described in a separate access control list under "access".
-For each entry the scope of the rule is described using a regex-like *location* field.
+For each entry, the scope of the rule is a subtree at, or below, the path indicated in the *location* field.
 Read access is granted to that subtree if the *read* expression evaluates to true, and write access is granted if the *write* expression evaluates to true.

 ```
 predicates:
   - isLoggedIn():   auth !== null
 ...
 access:
-  - location: "/*"
+  - location: "/"
     read: isLoggedIn()
-  - location: "/users/$userid/*"
+  - location: "/users/$userid/"
     write: auth.username === $userid

 ```